Vignesh-72/Stock-Price-Prediction-Model/README.md

 ---

 > ⚠️ **Academic Integrity Notice**
-> This project was created by Vignesh S and team for educational purposes.
-Unauthorized copying, reuse, or academic submission is strictly forbidden.
+> This project was developed by **Vignesh S and Team** for academic use at **Priyadarshini Engineering College**.
+Unauthorized copying, modification, or submission of this project as your own academic or commercial work is strictly prohibited..